Background pattern

 Fertility

-Driving and operating machinery
+Driving and using machines

-3. How to Use Pepaxti
+3. How to use Pepaxti

-If you forget a dose of Pepaxti
+If you miss a dose of Pepaxti

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-• Fever, chills, sore throat, cough, or any other sign of infection (due to a lack of white blood cells called neutrophils, which fight infections).
+• Fever, chills, sore throat, cough or any other sign of infection (due to a lack of white blood cells called neutrophils, which fight infections).

 Other side effects that may occur